ESMValGroup/ESMValTool/doc/sphinx/source/user_guide2/install.rst

 *********************

 ESMValTool 2.0 requires a Unix(-like) operating system and Python 2.7+ or 3.6+.
+Python 2.7+ will be discontinued in the near future, so we encourge you to use Python 3.6+ if possible

 The ESMValTool supports three different installation methods: